Presidente Kubitschek: Social indicators

 The highest ranking municipality in Minas Gerais in 2000 was Poços de Caldas with 0.841, while the lowest was Setubinha with 0.568.
 Nationally the highest was São Caetano do Sul in São Paulo with 0.919, while the lowest was Setubinha.
 In more recent statistics (considering 5,507 municipalities) Manari in the state of Pernambuco has the lowest rating in the country—0,467—putting it in last place.

+Health and education

 There were 2 health clinics in 2005.
 Patients with more serious health conditions are transported to Diamantina.
 Educational needs were met by 1 primary school (2007).

 History

 The municipality takes its name from Juscelino Kubitschek, who served as the 21st President of Brazil from 1956 to 1961 and designed Brasília, the modern-day capital of Brazil and UNESCO World Heritage Site which replaced Rio de Janeiro and was officially inaugurated in 1960 and has been ever since.